genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/06_developer-training/05_training-content-day5.md

 First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field part of the [generic permissions](../../../server/access-control/authorisation-overview/#generic-permissions) system.

-Starting with the server, set up the USER and USER_ATTRIBUTES records for the system user JaneDee.
+Starting with the server, set up the USER and USER_ATTRIBUTES records for the system user admin.

 :::tip
 If you are not sure how to read and write information from the Genesis database, see reference page covering the [`DbMon`](../../../operations/commands/server-commands/#dbmon) and [`SendIt`](../../../operations/commands/server-commands/#sendit) commands.